3 Famous Conservation/Restoration Blunders

 And What We Can Learn From Them

-In the world of restoration, there are many examples of amateurs with good intentions trying to restore artwork that is beyond their ability to restore.
 When beginning a restoration or conservation project, extensive physical and archival research is required for a successful result.
 Research done prior to the project prepares the conservator or restorer for difficulties along the way.
 Amateur restoration jobs often lead to irreparable damage to these priceless cultural artifacts.
 Misinterpretations of the original artist’s or architect’s intent, paired with ignorance and a lack of skill necessary for an adequate restoration, can destroy the integrity of the original work.
 Below, we examine a handful of the more famous restoration and conservation blunders that have happened in recent years to help you understand what you should avoid when approaching any form of renewal in your historic structures.

 1. Painting: Ecce Homo, Borja, Spain